Tony K.Y. Lim, Ph.D.

 Self amplifying RNA engineering

-Learn more about this approach for transient gene therapy here:
+Learn more about this approach for therapeutic gene expression here:

 -